Refugees and Migration

 - “Addressing the State of Global Forced Migration” – UCC Resolution, Disciples Resolution

-- Interfaith Immigration Coalition 2018 Advent and Epiphany Devotional
+- Interfaith Immigration Coalition 2018 Advent and Epiphany Devotional and other religious resources

 - Interfaith Immigration Coalition Toolkits